AamuApp/gatsby-aamu-portfolio/README.md

 # Gatsby Portfolio Website

-This repo contains a static website written with [GatsbyJS](https://www.gatsbyjs.org/), integrated with content coming from [Aamu.app](https://aamu.app). **[[DEMO]](https://gifted-wing-586384.netlify.com/)**
+This repo contains a static website written with [GatsbyJS](https://www.gatsbyjs.org/), integrated with content coming from [Aamu.app](https://aamu.app).

 ![Preview](preview.png)

 If you want to use try this out yourself, you first need to set up a project on Aamu.app which will host your data.

+See the demo site here: **[DEMO](https://gifted-wing-586384.netlify.com/)**

 ## Repo usage